project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-    <td>1.Click the burger menu in the left navigation pane to add Textbook Units or Resourses
+    <td>1.Click the burger menu in the left navigation pane to add Textbook Units or Resources
-<br>&emsp;a)<b>Textbook Unit</b>: a unit summarising details of all the chapters within that unit <br>&emsp;b)<b>Resource</b>: singular pieces of content.
-These can be part of bigger units of content such as books, courses, assessments etc <br>2.
-Alternatively, click <b>New Child</b>node to add a textbook unit.
+<br>&emsp;a)<b>Textbook Unit</b>: a unit summarizing details of all the chapters within that unit <br>&emsp;b)<b>Resource</b>: singular pieces of content.
+These can be part of bigger units of content such as books, courses, assessments etc. <br>2.
+Alternatively, click <b>New Child</b> node to add a textbook unit.
 Any number of textbook unit can be added <br>3.
-Click <b>New Sibling</b>node to add a Textbook Unit within the created textbook unit
+Click <b>New Sibling</b> node to add a Textbook Unit within the created textbook unit

 *Note: A new sibling node can be added only after adding a child node*
     </td>
     <td><img src="pages/features-documentation/images/book/book_addchild1.png"></td>
   </tr>
   <tr>
   <td>1.
 Click <b>Edit</b> to edit the textbook name <br>2.
 Click <b>Delete</b> to delete the textbook unit.
 This option is highlighted only after adding textbook unit/resource <br>3.
 Click <b>New Sibling</b> to add textbook unit.
-This option is highligted only after a child note is added.
-A sibling unit is created asa sub-node within a child unit <br>4.
+This option is highlighted only after a child note is added.
+A sibling unit is created as a sub-node within a child unit <br>4.
 Click <b>New Child</b> to add a textbook unit <br>5.
 Click <b>Add Resource</b> to add a resource to the textbook unit

  *Note: You can alternatively use the keyboard shortcuts displayed*
     </td>